ColeSantiago/soup_kitchen/README.md

 This was a solo project that I built to help the Bayonne Soup Kitchen's weekly sign up process go smoother and be simple.

 This site utilizes a custom made mySql database to keep track of all data.
 It is hosted with Heroku and has a custom domain with Google Domains.
-Appropriate data is encrypted.
+The appropriate data is encrypted, and every page is mobile responsive.

 While this site is mainly for members of the Soup Kitchen, the homepage can be viewed [here.](http://www.bayonnesoupkitchen.com)